 Funding body agreements and policies

-Elsevier has established a number of agreements with funding bodies which allow authors to comply with their funder's open access policies.
-Some authors may also be reimbursed for associated publication fees.
-To learn more about existing agreements please visit http://www.elsevier.com/fundingbodies.
+Elsevier has established several agreements with funding bodies which allow authors to comply with their funder's open access policies.
+Some funding bodies will reimburse the author for the gold open access publication fee.
+Details of existing agreements are available here.

 After acceptance, open access papers will be published under a noncommercial license.
 For authors requiring a commercial CC BY license, you can apply after your manuscript is accepted for publication.